Nesvilab/MSFragger/tutorial_convert.md

 <br>

 ### Convert Bruker timsTOF .d files (NOT RECOMMENDED.
-MSFragger can load .d directly, and .d is needed for label-free quantification):
+MSFragger can load .d directly.):
 In the MSConvert window:
 1. Browse for the raw files you want to convert.
 2. Add them to the input list.